 Hi, my name is Gretchen Baskerville.
 I'm a Christian in the Los Angeles area who has been doing Christian divorce recovery ministry in churches since 1998.
 As you can imagine, I've heard many many heartbreaking stories of betrayal and abuse.

 Christian women and men find themselves married to serial cheaters, sexually immoral spouses, or physically or emotionally or verbally abusive spouses.
 They tried to fix their marriage.
 They prayed.
 They forgave.
 They got counseling.
+They attended marriage intensives.
 They talked to their pastor, but nothing changed.
 The horror continued.

-If you are going through a life-saving divorce, there is hope and happiness for you (and your kids)!
+If you are considering a life-saving divorce or separation, it's not the end of the world.
+In fact, there is likely hope and happiness for you (and your kids) at the end of the journey!
 You are not alone.

-If you are a friend or family member or caring Christian leader, please sign up for the free emails!
-You will learn how to support them with God’s loving strength and courage.
+If you — or a friend or family member or caring Christian leader—are interested in learning more, please sign up for free emails or join my PRIVATE Facebook group, "The Life-Saving Divorce Private Group."
+You will find support and encouragement.

 What’s a Nice Christian Girl Like You Doing Promoting Divorce?